Help support the full inclusion of children and young people with spinal cord injury in mainstream school.

 - Regularly visiting children and young people in hospital or at school

 - Deliver presentations at schools to raise awareness of spinal cord injury

 - Promote the voice of the child or young person

 - Work alongside the young person, family and a range of professionals

 - This role would suit someone who is experienced and well adjusted to living with spinal cord injury, and passionate about equality

-The next initial training for new school advocates will take place on the weekend Saturday 8th and Sunday 9th October 2016.
-Exact dates to be confirmed soon.
+The next initial training for new school advocates will take place Autumn 2017.
+Exact dates to be confirmed closer to the time.
 The training will be held in Loughborough, Leicestershire.
 All expenses will be covered.

 If you are interested in becoming a school advocate and to attend this training or would simply like a chat about it, please email Ella or call 020 8875 1805

 If you are interested in applying for the role, please download an application form.